open-navigation/opennav_coverage/README.md

 When setting the polygon (`goal.polygons`), this is a vector of polygons.
 If only considering a bounding field, only populate the first field shape.
 If there are internal voids, use subsequent polygons to indicate them.
 The coordinate type has `axis1` and `axis2` instead of X and Y as the server can process both GPS and cartesian coordinates.
 If specifying the polygon outside of GML files, you must specify the frame of reference of the polygon using the `goal.frame_id` field.
 This is not used for GML files as those should contain the frame within it.

 The result returns a `result.nav_path` -- which is a `nav_msgs/Path` containing the coverage path requested **only if** all `generate_` fields are `true`.
 This can be followed by a local trajectory planner or controller directly.
 This is what is used in the `nav2_coverage_bt` examples for basic coverage navigation.
 It also returns `result.coverage_path` which contains an ordered set of swaths and paths to connect them (if applicable settings enabled) which can be used for more task-specific navigation.
 For example, navigating with a tool down or enabled on swaths and raised in turns to connect to other swaths.
+A utility is provided in `nav2_coverage/utils.hpp` for iterating through this custom `coverage_path` for convenience.

 It also returns an error code, if any error occurred and the total planning time for metrics analysis.